DataIntelligenceCrew/approx-opaque-topk/README.md

 ### GT Result

-The gt run's result is stored in a JSON file with the following fields.
+The gt run's result is stored as TWO JSON files with the following fields.

+The first JSON file is denoted `gt_result.json`.
+It records information about the ground truth ranking and scores of elements.

 1. `gt_solution` (list[str]): A list of all elements' identifiers in the gt top-k solution.
 2. `gt_rankings` (dict[str, int]): A mapping from a string identifier for an element and its ground truth ranking.
 A ranking of 1 means that it has the highest score, and a ranking of n is for the lowest score.
+3. `gt_scores` (dict[str, float]): A mapping from a string identifier for an element to its ground truth score.
-3. `n` (int): The total number of elements in the search domain.
+4. `n` (int): The total number of elements in the search domain.
+5. `index_time` (float): The end-to-end time, in seconds, that took to build the sorted index.

+The second JSON file is a flat index, with the special property that it is sorted w.r.t. the ground truth scores.

 ### Experiment Result